 If your child is throwing up, they should drink small amounts of fluids often.
 Offer your child 5 mL of fluids every few minutes.
 If they can keep that down, give them up to 30 mL of fluids every 5 minutes.

-It’s best to give your child clear fluids, such as apple juice mixed with water or sport electrolyte drinks.
+If your child does not appear to be dehydrated, give them clear fluids, such as apple juice mixed with water, or sport electrolyte drinks.
 If your child has signs of dehydration, give them an electrolyte maintenance solution such as Pedialyte.

 Eating If your child has diarrhea but isn’t throwing up or is no longer throwing up, let them eat healthy foods that aren’t too high in fat or sugar.
 Eating will help them get better faster.